-Our plasma donors help us provide safe, valuable medical products that benefit many others in countless ways.
-The results are everywhere: doctors’ offices, clinics, laboratories, hospitals, neonatal units, burn centers… they all see the difference that plasma protein therapies make in patients’ lives.
+The results of the plasma-protein therapies made from plasma are everywhere: doctors’ offices, clinics, laboratories, hospitals, neonatal units, burn centers… they all see the difference that these therapies make in patients’ lives.

-Plasma donors receive remuneration for their time which can also be donated to their favorite charity.
-Donors may earn additional bonuses by referring others to donate plasma at one of our plasma centers.
+Biotest Plasma donors are paid and rewarded for their time which can also be donated to their favorite charity.
+Donors may earn additional rewards through promotions and by referring others to donate plasma at one of our plasma centers.

 To safeguard the source plasma we collect, all donors receive a medical examination and a confidential medical history interview.
 In addition, prior to each donation, donors must go through a screening process to make sure they are healthy and meet all of the FDA regulations to be an acceptable plasma donor.

 The tests listed below are performed on all of the source plasma we collect.
 Please keep in mind that the tests performed are for product screening purposes only.
 If one of your tests is unsuitable, you will be referred to your personal physician or local health department for further testing and information.